Resources for ASU Faculty

 - Does the library need to know about specific assignments for my class?

-- For UCO 1200 , the library has a set curricula of tutorials that your students should complete before they attend their instruction session.
+- For UCO 1200, HON 1515, and WRC 1103, the library has a set curricula of tutorials that your students should review before they attend their instruction session.

 Students arrive at Appalachian with varying levels of information literacy skills.
 They may not have had exposure to university level research and may be overwhelmed with even basic research tasks (i.e. searching the online catalog, locating books, finding articles).
 Librarians have the expertise to provide your students instruction in the concepts as well as mechanics of locating, evaluating, and accessing information resources.
 Bringing your student to the library is a good way to get them off to a good start on the research process.

-Student Learning Outcome: Students will select a topic and formulate a research question.
+Student Learning Outcome: Students will select a topic and locate appropriate resources to support their research.

 Curriculum: Students will be introduced to the steps in the research process and will be provided an overview of library resources and services appropriate for completing a research-based assignment.

-Students should complete the following activities before the library instruction session:
+Students should view the following tutorials before their scheduled library instruction session:

-*The First Year Seminar Library Instruction Curriculum addresses the Information Literacy Goals for Appalachian Students, supports the goal of academic study as outlined by the First Year Seminar Program , and is aligned with the University's General Education Goals and Outcomes .
+*The First Year and Freshman Seminar Library Instruction Curriculum addresses the Information Literacy Goals for Appalachian Students, supports the goal of academic study as outlined by the First Year Seminar Program , and is aligned with the University's General Education Program Goals .

 Research indicates that students receive the most benefit from library instruction when it is scheduled in conjunction with a research assignment.
 Students should be aware of their assignment before coming to the library instruction session.